 This is an amazing stretch of the trail with a huge variety of birds as the trail follows Chenoweth Creek for about a quarter of a mile.
 There is a group of large wooden pylons in the river here; there is almost always a Great Blue Heron sitting on it.
-I once spotted two mink cross the trail here.
-Birds: Common Flickers, Spotted Towhees, Herons, Osprey, and a variety of sparrows are common here.
+It has been reported that our guests have seen mink crossing the trail here.
+Common Flickers, Spotted Towhees, Herons, Osprey, and a variety of sparrows are common here.

-This park is about 7 miles west of The Dalles.
-I84: Exit 76.
+Directions: I84: Exit 76.
 After exiting, drive north toward the river, turn left into Mayer State Park.
 Drive to the paved parking lot to park.
 Lots of waterfowl north of the parking lot area.
 Walk westward on the paved road.
 It will pass a large pond, and then turn north to the Columbia River.
-At the river the trail turns to the west and loops back around.
+At the river, the trail turns to the west and loops back around.
 Stay on the wide trail as several branches are tempting to travel, but there is a massive amount of poison oak in the area.

-Cross The Dalles bridge into Washington.
-Take the second right.
-It is a sharp 120-degree turn into Hess Park.
-Park and walk the short distance to Celilo pond.
+This is a cultural park in Klickitat County, Washington just on the other side of the Columbia River, right next to The Dalles Lock and Dam.
 Bald eagles can often be seen in the tall poplar trees in winter.
 In spring and summer, spot Western Kingbirds, Northern Orioles, Western Meadowlarks, Belted Kingfishers, Great Blue and Green Herons, and various ducks.

-Just west of this animal shelter is a gravel lot where one can park.
-Head west on the trail from here; again, this follows Chenoweth Creek with its great variety of birds.
-I recently spotted two red foxes at this point.
+This trail follows the Chenoweth Creek which is home to a great variety of birds and even some red foxes.
 Don’t miss the huge Osprey nest on a pole to the west at the first turn in the trail.